Audit and Compliance Unit (ACU) audit process

 A lawyer’s failure to provide any required documentation may result in a full or partial recovery of the amount paid on the account.

 Failure to respond to ACU requests is another common reason for initiating recoveries of funds paid to lawyers.
-To avoid this, it is recommended that you check Legal Aid Online on a regular basis for messages.
+To avoid this, it is recommended that you check the LAO Online Portal on a regular basis for messages.
 If set up for email/text notification, you will be notified if ACU sends you a letter via the portal.

 ACU’s appeal process

 We provide, in writing, the results of any audit that may result in a recovery of LAO funds.
-Lawyers may submit an appeal via Legal Aid Online within 30 days of the date on the ACU letter.
+Lawyers may submit an appeal via the online solicitor portal within 30 days of the date on the ACU letter.

 Referrals to other LAO departments based on audit results